fluxxdog/hashbrown/README.md

 First, we can consider pure letter combinations.
 Since we have 4 words of 4-8 characters, calculating the raw entropy would be `log2(52^8-52^3)*4` which comes out to about 182 bits of entropy.

 However, we are also looking at using words.
 The key advantage of this is to make it easier for the user to remember, but at the cost of combinations.
-By using http://wordfinder.yourdictionary.com/letter-words/# and replacing # with 4, 5, 6, 7, and 8, we'll say we have us 4,002 4-letter words, 8,887 5-letter words, 15,727 6-letter words, 23,958 7-letter words, and 29,718 8-letter words (as of 2015 April 25).
+By using http://wordfinder.yourdictionary.com/letter-words/# and replacing # with 4, 5, 6, 7, and 8, we'll say we have 4,002 4-letter words, 8,887 5-letter words, 15,727 6-letter words, 23,958 7-letter words, and 29,718 8-letter words (as of 2015 April 25).
 Since these words can have upper or lower case characters, each word will have 2^letters uppercase/lowercase variations.
 Our formula is `log2(4002*2^4+8887*2^5+15727*2^6+23958*2^7+29718*2^8)*4`, or about 94 bits.

 This is with the imposed limits.
 Naturally, allowing longer words would increase it.
 However, there will always be the human factor.
 The bits of entropy may be lower due to behavior patterns.
 Research would certainly need to be done for this, but such research would only be valuable to those seeking to break this method, thus public funding would likely be limited.